VergeGroup/swift-verge/Docs/docs/VergeStore/advanced-usage.md

 }
 ```

-**Creating a Dispatcher**
+## Creating a Dispatcher

-Store arrows us to define an action in itself, that might cause gain complexity in supporting a large application.<br/>
+Store arrows us to define an action in itself, that might cause gain complexity in supporting a large application.
-To solve this, Verge offers us to create an object that dispatches an action to the store.<br/>
+To solve this, Verge offers us to create an object that dispatches an action to the store.
-We can separate the code of actions to keep maintainability.<br/>
+We can separate the code of actions to keep maintainability.
-that also help us to manage a different type of dependencies.<br/>
+that also help us to manage a different type of dependencies.

 For example, the case of those dependencies different between logged-in and logged-out.